macroing/Dayflower-Path-Tracer/README.md

 cd distribution/org.dayflower.pathtracer
 java -Djava.library.path=lib -jar org.dayflower.pathtracer.jar
 ```
-This project currently only works on Windows machines.
+This project currently only works properly on Windows machines.
+Aparapi needs to be compiled for other operating systems, in order to use GPU-rendering.
+CPU-rendering should work on other operating systems, however.

 ______________________________________________________________________________________